thomashirtz/notion-scholar/README.md

 ### Inspecting & clearing the configuration

-It is possible to see all the configuration saved by typing:
+It is possible to see all the configurations saved by typing:
 ```
 ns inspect-config
 ```